 If your child comes home drunk after binge-drinking, you might feel angry or disappointed.
 Talking about it is important – but you’ll need to wait until your child is safe, sober and rested and you’re both calm.

 Here’s what to do straight away:

-- Monitor your child’s breathing and heart rate to make sure he’s safe from alcohol poisoning.
+- Monitor your child’s breathing and heart rate to make sure they’re safe from alcohol poisoning.
 Don’t send your child to bed to sleep it off.

-- Make sure your child has sobered up, is hydrated with water and isn’t going to vomit before you leave her to sleep.
+- Make sure your child has sobered up, is hydrated with water and isn’t going to vomit before you leave them to sleep.

 - Immediately call 000 for an ambulance if your child gets groggy, stops breathing or can’t be woken up, hallucinates or behaves strangely.